flooreijkelboom/flooreijkelboom.github.io/content/publications/vfm/index.md

 ---
-title: 'Riemannian Variational Flow Matching for Material and Protein Design'
+title: 'Variational Flow Matching for Graph Generation'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Olga Zaghen
   - admin
-  - Alison Pouplin
-  - Cong Liu
+  - Grigory Bartosh
+  - Christian A. Naesseth
   - Max Welling
   - Jan-Willem van de Meent
-  - Erik J. Bekkers

 # Author notes (optional)
 author_notes:
-  - ''
   - 'Equal contribution'
   - 'Equal contribution'
   - ''
   - ''
   - ''
-  - ''

-date: '2025-10-01T00:00:00Z'
+date: '2024-05-01T00:00:00Z'

 # Schedule page publish date (NOT publication's date).
 publishDate: '2017-01-01T00:00:00Z'